antosant1981/shop-manager-hexagonal/README.md

 ### Reference Documentation
 Simple application that exposes REST endpoints to perform the basic CRUD on generic products in a shop.
-Although it is a simple application, it can be used as a reference for structuring your code base according to the *hexagonal architecture* (also called *port and adapters*).
+Although it is a simple application, it can be used as a reference for structuring your codebase according to the *hexagonal architecture* (also called *port and adapters*).
 This code is meant to demonstrate how we can model a business domain/subdomain as a *domain model* (from DDD terminology), where high level policies are independent of the infrastructure, and the aggregates consistency is protected with transactional boundaries.
 The sample includes an *outbox pattern* implementation, which is a common pattern used to ensure that messages are sent to the message broker only after the transaction is committed.